-Moving takes a lot of money, time and effort.
-It can get quite physically, emotionally and mentally draining.
+Moving takes a lot of money, time, and effort.
+It can get quite physically, emotionally, and mentally draining.
 But the same ordeal goes to your wallet.
-So as much as possible, you would want to give extra allowance to some other not-so-obvious moving expenses when planning to move.
-To make it easier for you, Champion Movers has come up with the following helpful tips you might want to consider before.
+So as much as possible, you would want to give extra allowance to other not-so-obvious moving expenses when planning to move.
+To make it easier for you, Champion Movers has developed the following helpful tips you might want to consider before.

 Making It Affordable